dotarj/Giddup/README.md

 ## Project structure

-The structure of the solution conforms to the ports and adapters architecture (hexagonal architecture) introduced by Alistair Cockburn [[2]](https://alistair.cockburn.us/hexagonal-architecture/ "Hexagonal architecture") and consists of four projects: presentation, infrastructure, application and domain.
+The structure of the solution conforms to the ports and adapters architecture (hexagonal architecture) introduced by Alistair Cockburn [[2]](https://alistair.cockburn.us/hexagonal-architecture/ "Hexagonal architecture").
+In this architecture three main components are identified, each with their respective responsibility:

-Primary (driving) adapters are implemented in the presentation layer and secondary (driven) adapters are implemented in the infrastructure layer.
-The application core is divided in the application layer and the domain layer.

-TODO: expand on layers with responsibilities
+* Presentation
+Translates what comes from the delivery mechanism to the application core.
+This can be an HTTP request, a CRON job, a service bus consumer and so on.

+* Application core
+Split up in two components: application and domain.
+Application contains application services, responsible for fetching an entity's state, executing domain logic using the entity's state and persisting the entity's state.
+Domain contains pure business logic.

+* Infrastructure
+Enables the application core to interact with external systems like a data store, a service bus, an API and so on.

 TODO: expand on decider

 ## Acknowledgments